Vanilagy/MarbleBlast/docs/mp_algo.md

     updateId: number, // An incremental ID, unique for this client
     entityId: number, // The ID of the entity this update concerns
     frame: number, // The frame# in which the state change happened
-    owner: boolean, // If this entity is owned by the local player
+    owned: boolean, // If this entity is owned by the local player
     challengeable: boolean, // Whether the owner of this entity can be challenged
     originator: number, // The ID of the player who sent this update
     version: number, // Decided by the server.
 Will be used to check if we need to apply an update